 Other than my mom and a handful of trusted friends and mentors, I’ve had precious few positive influences.
 I discussed the negative impacts toxic males had for me, so it is only fitting that I spend some time on the women who instinctively recognized my divine feminine, lying dormant and ready to awaken, however long that might take.
 Who were patient and kind and always there, even when I was at my worst and most broken.

-This includes my kid’s mom, ironically enough, though that relationship was destined to end as its only purpose was to deliver another beautiful soul into existence and to agitate my demons to the point they could finally be vanquished.
+This includes my kid’s mom, ironically enough, though that relationship was destined to end as its only purpose was to deliver another beautiful soul into existence and to agitate my demons to the point they could be conquered.
 Not sure where the fight is regarding her demons, but that is none of my business now.
 For our progeny’s sake, I hope she finally figures things out and finds some peace as well.
 I’d love for her to meet a worthy partner, so my kid could have a solid male role model they can look up to and learn things from that I’ll never be equipped to teach them.

 As for my mom, we are tighter than ever before.
 She’s an amazing abuela, an amazing amiga, and continues to thrive rather than simply survive.
 She also continues to be a sounding board for my growth even as we both exist on AARP’s mailing list.
 She couldn’t have been more supportive of my nonbinary kid as well as me when I decided the same thing two years after they did.
 She sees me in all my many guises and loves them all equally and without reservation.
 She’s also passionate about feminist causes, bringing her prodigious knowledge and communications skills to every fight.